Fort Worth Assault Crimes Attorney

 Take an example where a friend asks you to go into a dark alley with him to meet his drug dealer to purchase some weed.
 While in this secluded location, the dealer demands more money from your friend and pulls out a knife when your friend refuses to pay up.

-In this case, it is not considered self-defense because you knew there was a substantial risk that something wrong could happen when venturing into this dark alley with your friend.
+In this case, it is not considered the defense of another because you knew there was a substantial risk that something wrong could happen when venturing into this dark alley with your friend.

-If, on the other hand, you see someone attacking one of your friends while at school or in public and intervene for protection reasons, you may be able to claim the defense of others since you were in a public place and not associated with the person who was attacked.
+If, on the other hand, you see someone attacking one of your friends while in public and you intervene for protection reasons, you may be able to claim the defense of others since you were in a public place and not associated with the person who was attacked.

-Justifiable self-defense is an act that is legally allowed or justified.
+Justifiable self-defense relates to an act that is legally allowed or justified.
 For instance, justifiable self-defense occurs when someone is protecting themselves or another individual.
-The Fort Worth criminal defense lawyers at the Fulgham Law Firm can help determine whether your case falls under this definition of justifiable and how best to defend against your charges.
+The Fort Worth assault defense lawyers at Fulgham Hampton Criminal Defense Attorneys can help determine whether your case falls under the definition of justifiable self-defense and how best to challenge your charges.

 I HAVE AN ASSAULT CHARGE.
 WHAT SHOULD I DO NOW?

-As you can tell, several situations make assault cases complex legal matters.
+As you can tell, assault cases can be complex legal matters for a variety of reasons.
 The best advice for an individual with an assault charge is to not speak to law enforcement and instead work with an experienced assault defense attorney.

 Former Prosecutors